johnshields/hurley/README.md

 # hurleyAPI

-A RESTful issue-tracking API for managing bugs across teams and projects.
+A RESTful issue-tracking API for managing issues across teams and projects.